 Ignore the strip-mall scene around it.
 As soon as you enter the West Village Café, you’ll feel as if you’ve dropped into urban Vancouver or New York.
-This white-washed, naturally lighted spot was created to bring people together through delicious, natural and nourishing food in an environment that’s warm, casual and communally stated.
-Just like a village.
+This white-washed, naturally lighted spot was created to bring people together through delicious, natural and nourishing food.
 Owner Paul Banghoo has created a café environment that’s filled with great energy and relaxing seating.
-Wall to wall windows on the eastside have shutters to keep the room warm and welcoming.

-The Café connects to the community with ingredients from their menu that are sourced locally when possible, and create dishes that are full of flavour.
+The Café connects to the community with locally sourced ingredients when possible: dishes that are full of flavour.
 I loved my Moroccan-inspired glazed salmon and couscous, and demolished a delicious pie for dessert.
 Comfort food with a fusion twist, this is a must-dine spot in Surrey.